lukaszgajewski/pytradeshifts/README.md

+# pytradeshifts

-# pytradeshifts: Simulating how trade communities are affected by catastrophic yield reductions
+Simulating how trade communities are affected by catastrophic yield reductions

 WIP